 Fifteen-year-old Jackie Stone’s whole life turns upside down when she discovers not only that her father has a terminal brain tumor, but that he’s decided to auction his life for sale on ebay.
 As a reality show executive takes control of her family’s lives, Jackie’s whole life begins to come apart.
 She finds allies in an online community and the courage to fight for her privacy and her family’s dignity.
 Together they fight to get the cameras out of the house and win her family’s lives back.

 Life in a Fishbowl is totally different than Vlahos’s earlier novels.
-The story follows the experiences of … Continue reading
+The story follows the … Continue reading

 When I received an email asking if I’d like to participate in the blog tour for Life in a Fishbowl by Len Vlahos, I knew immediately I had to ask for an interview.
 Scar Boys by Len Vlahos caught my eye on one of those “Top YA Books You Must Read Like Right Now” lists probably on Buzzfeed or a site like that.
 I did read and love Scar Boys (yeah, he had me at punk boys in a band– my number one literary weakness.) and eventually got my hands on a review copy of Scar Girl, which was a fantastic follow up.
 So now, here I am, joined by the wonderful Len Vlahos for some chitchat about his latest novel, Life in a Fishbowl.
 Yay!